sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 ---

-### Showing BGP on the Map
+### How BGP Shapes the Global Internet Map

 For this edition, I processed over 15 years of BGP snapshots and PeeringDB archives to build the Logical Dominance model.
 Reconstructing this history was easily the hardest part of the project.
 I quickly realized that reliable archival data for physical peering effectively vanishes before 2010, which set a hard limit on how far back I could take the timeline.

 #### IPv4
 Earlier, I mentioned that I’m only looking at IPv4.
 You might be asking why I avoided IPv6.

-While IPv6 is critical, I’ve excluded it for now because its sheer scale breaks the "dominance" calculation.
+While IPv6 is critical, I’ve excluded it for now because its sheer scale breaks the "Logical Dominance" calculation.
 I measured dominance by counting unique IP addresses, and IPv6 is simply too vast to compare 1:1 with IPv4.

 Consider this: The smallest standard IPv6 assignment is a `/64`.
 That single subnet contains `18,446,744,073,709,551,616` addresses.
 You could fit the entire global IPv4 routing table inside that one subnet **4.3 billion times over**.